SarahMcN25/fundamentals/README.md

 ***

-This repository contains an overview of pyplot in a jupyter notebook.
+This repository contains two jupyter notebooks.

+pyplot.ipynb contains an overview of the matplotlib.pyplot python package.
+In this notbook I created three examples of random data and use plots to analyse them.

+cao.ipynb shows how to load the CAO points information from the official website into a pandas data frame.
+Then I compare the CAO points from 2019, 2020 and 2021.

 ## Quick steps

 ***

-You can view the notebooks in static form by clicking the following image:
+You can view these notebooks in static form by clicking the following image:

 [![nbviewer](https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg)](https://nbviewer.jupyter.org/github/SarahMcN25/fundamentals/tree/main/)

-You can view the notebooks in dynamic form by clicking the following image:
+You can view these notebooks in dynamic form by clicking the following image:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/SarahMcN25/fundamentals/HEAD)

 ## How to run a notebook: